Lukas Franks PI

 “How about this one, ever seen her?”

-I showed her a holo of the grrrl with ice-blonde hair and the black leather biker jacket.
+I popped the holo of the grrrl with ice-blonde hair and the black leather biker jacket.

 “Yeah.
 Also comes in once in a while.”